bitfireAT/davx5-manual/managed_davx5.rst

    davdroid-configs.local   IN SRV 1 0 443 internal.example.com
    davdroid-configs.local   IN TXT "path=/davdroid/davdroid-config.json"

-In this case, Managed DAVx⁵ would try to access the configuration file at :code:`https://internal.example.com:443/davdroid/davdroid-config.json`.
+In this case, Managed DAVx⁵ would try to access the configuration file at ``https://internal.example.com:443/davdroid/davdroid-config.json``.

 Configuration by Zeroconf (DNS-SD)
 ----------------------------------

-Managed DAVx⁵ can discover a service called :code:`davdroid-configs._tcp` using `DNS-SD <http://www.dns-sd.org/>`_.
-The network configuration file URL (:code:`https` scheme) will be built from the host and path parts of :code:`TXT` records (the :code:`SRV` record is not used because the discovery service is not the same as the referenced configuration).
+Managed DAVx⁵ can discover a service called ``davdroid-configs._tcp`` using `DNS-SD <http://www.dns-sd.org/>`_.
+The network configuration file URL (``https`` scheme) will be built from the host and path parts of ``TXT`` records (the ``SRV`` record is not used because the discovery service is not the same as the referenced configuration).
 If no host is specified, the host name of the host running the avahi service is used.
-If no path is specified, :code:`/` will be used.
+If no path is specified, ``/`` will be used.

 You can use any DNS-SD server.
-If you use `avahi <https://avahi.org/>`_, the configuration file could be put into :code:`/etc/avahi/services` and look like this:
+If you use `avahi <https://avahi.org/>`_, the configuration file could be put into ``/etc/avahi/services`` and look like this:

 .. code-block:: none